-5 Reasons for Investing in Property in 2016
+5 Reasons for Investing in Bricks and Mortar in 2016

 With today’s booming property market comparing very favourably to slumping returns on other types of investments, it probably isn’t difficult to think up five reasons and probably many more for investing in property at the moment.
 Just in case you do need any extra help or motivation, here are ours suggestions.